exasol/compatibility-test-suite/README.md

 ## Identifier Case Handling Checks

-Exasol is case sensitive when it comes to object identifiers.
+Exasol is case-sensitive when it comes to object identifiers.
 This means that a table called `"People"` can co-exist in the same schema with tables called `"people"`, `"PEOPLE"` or any other case combinations.
 If you want to utilize the case sensitivity, you need to enclose object names in double quotes in your SQL commands.

 Exasol converts all unquoted object identifiers to upper case.
 The potential pitfall for a client application here is if quoting is not handled uniformly.
 Or if the unsuspecting user uses two clients with different behavior.
 If users enter SQL code in your client, the safest option here is to reproduce identifiers and optional quotes exactly as written by the users.
 In effect the tables `"PEOPLE"` and `people` (mind the quotes) can't coexist in the same schema.

-If all code is generated in the client and users only provide object names, we recommend always quoting them – this makes the client case sensitive.
+If all code is generated in the client and users only provide object names, we recommend always quoting them – this makes the client case-sensitive.
 While this increases the chance of error messages, it is better than the alternative of potentially creating SQL incompatible between two clients.

-The script ["prepare_object_name_case_checks.sql"](sql/prepare_object_name_case_checks.sql) demonstrates Exasol's case sensitivity and the auto-upper-case conversion of unquoted object names.
+The script ["prepare_identifiers_case_checks.sql"](sql/prepare_identifiers_case_checks.sql) demonstrates Exasol's case sensitivity and the auto-upper-case conversion of unquoted object names.
 We create table and columns that have identical names &mdash; except for the character case.
 This way you can test whether your client can handle case sensitivity.

 ## Uncommon Identifier Checks